tslearn-team/tslearn/tslearn/docs/gen_modules/tslearn.metrics.rst

 To do so, it needs to both determine the optimal alignment between time series and compute the associated cost, which is done (using dynamic programming) by computing the optimal path in a similarity matrix.

-In the implementation included in ``tslearn``, standard transition steps are used: diagonal, horizontal and vertical.
+In the implementation included in ``tslearn``, standard transition steps are used: diagonal, horizontal and vertical and DTW is computed as the Euclidean distance along the optimal path.

 .. figure:: ../fig/dtw.png
     :width: 30%